 The information on this page is based on independent research.
-Although our team strives to provide accurate and up to date information, always be sure to carefully review relevant data from actual state & federal legislation, as well as other credible sources.
+Although our team strives to provide accurate and up-to-date information, always be sure to carefully review relevant data from state & federal legislation.
 We are not attorneys or legal experts, and the information on this page should NOT be taken as legal advice.
 The content on this page was created to inform our site’s visitors, readers, and prospective customers -- not to offer legal advice.

-On March 25, 2019, South Dakota Attorney General Jason Ravnsborg issued a statement in an attempt to alleviate any confusion surrounding CBD laws in South Dakota.
+Back on March 25, 2019, South Dakota Attorney General Jason Ravnsborg issued a statement in an attempt to alleviate any confusion surrounding CBD laws in South Dakota.
 He stated that under South Dakota’s current rules, industrial hemp - and all forms of CBD oil - were illegal despite the passing of the 2018 U.S. Farm Bill.

 What Are the CBD Laws in South Dakota?

-Although Ravnsborg hoped to clear up the CBD laws as they stand in South Dakota, his statement has not had the desired effect.
+Although Ravnsborg hoped to clear up the CBD laws in South Dakota, his statement did not exactly have the desired effect.
 It seems to be a common issue across America, as CBD laws more or less vary according to the state.
-While you often read articles which claim ‘CBD is legal in all 50 states,’ the truth is, several states have either banned the substance outright or have stringent laws in place.
+While you often read articles which claim ‘CBD is legal in all 50 states,’ the reality is not so black-and-white.

-Most of the confusion stems from the fact that the Farm Bill of 2018 legalized the growth of industrial hemp in the U.S. Many people assumed this meant complete legalization of CBD, as long as it was derived from hemp and contained 0.3% THC or less.
+Most of the confusion stems from the fact that the Farm Bill of 2018 legalized the growth of hemp in the U.S. Many people assumed this meant complete nationwide legalization of CBD, as long as it came from hemp and contained 0.3% THC or less.
 What many people don't realize is that CBD is not explicitly mentioned in the Farm Bill.
 Also, few realize that states have the power to either adopt or reject the policies put forth by the Farm Bill.

 The Impact on South Dakota Businesses

-Ravnsborg’s statement on CBD came as a hammer blow to dozens of sellers and prospective customers in the state.
+Ravnsborg’s 2019 statement on hemp/CBD came as a hammer blow to dozens of sellers and prospective customers in South Dakota.
 According to Leonard Vandermante of Hemporium, the Attorney General's words generated more darkness than light.
-He said that customers are calling him to ask if they will get arrested for buying or possessing a hemp purse!
+He said that customers were even calling him to ask if they would get arrested for buying or possessing a hemp purse!

 The official press release with Ravnsborg’s statement invited readers with questions to contact his office.
 When Vandermante did so, he was told to contact his local state attorney’s office.
-He continued his quest for more information, and spoke with Mark Vargo, Pennington County’s State Attorney.
+He continued his quest for more information, and ended up speaking with Mark Vargo; a Pennington County attorney.

-Even the legal expert had to admit he could not clarify the legality of cannabidiol in South Dakota.
-While Vargo believes CBD products are illegal, he also acknowledges that he isn’t sure whether his office can prosecute these cases.
+Even Vargo, a legal expert, had to admit he could not clarify the legality of cannabidiol in South Dakota.
+While Vargo believed CBD products were illegal, he also acknowledged that he wasn't sure whether his office could prosecute such cases.

 Can I Purchase CBD Oil in South Dakota?

-At the time of writing, you run the risk of arrest if you purchase CBD in South Dakota.
-In April 2019, Bernard Davis became the first person arrested for possession of CBD after Ravnsborg’s statement.
+The answer to this question should be pretty cut and dry as per the information stated above.
+In fact, back in April 2019, Bernard Davis became the first person arrested for possession of CBD after Ravnsborg’s statement.
 The incident occurred when Davis boarded a plane to Alaska.
-Sioux Falls police intervened and arrested him for possession of a controlled substance.
+Sioux Falls police intervened and arrested him for possession of a 'controlled substance.'

-In South Dakota, a Class 5 felony is punishable by a fine of up to $10,000 and a maximum prison sentence of five years!
-To make matters worse, Davis is a resident of Alaska and didn’t think he would get into trouble since the substance is legal in his home state.
-There are numerous reports of arrests for CBD possession across the U.S. In most instances, however, the cases don't make it to court and eventually get dropped.
+Davis, an Alaskan resident, did not think he would get into trouble since the substance was legal in his home state.
+There have been several reports of similar arrests for CBD possession in other U.S. states.
+In most instances, however, these cases don't make it to court and eventually get dropped.

-South Dakota Codified Law 22-42-1(7) says weed is “all parts of any plant genus cannabis, whether it is growing or not, in its natural and unaltered state.”
+South Dakota Codified Law 22-42-1(7) essentially says that weed is “all parts of any plant genus cannabis, whether it is growing or not, in its natural and unaltered state.”

-Meanwhile, Codified Law 34-20B-1(12) expands on the previous law by saying weed is not only every part of the cannabis genus, but is also “the seeds thereof, and every compound, manufacture, salt, derivative, mixture, or preparation of such plant of its seeds.”
+Meanwhile, Codified Law 34-20B-1(12) expands on 22-42-1(7) by saying that weed is not only every part of the cannabis genus, but is also “the seeds thereof, and every compound, manufacture, salt, derivative, mixture, or preparation of such plant of its seeds.”

-Bormann continued by saying that hemp is of the genus cannabis, which means it meets both definitions.
-As a result, CBD oil derived from hemp remains illegal because it comes from the flowers of the plant.
+The problem, of course, is that hemp is of the genus cannabis - meaning it meets both of the above definitions.
+As a result, CBD oil derived from hemp remains a problem in South Dakota.

-Although Vargo acknowledged the difficulties of prosecuting CBD cases, the story of Bernard Davis serves as a warning.
-There are still companies that ship CBD to South Dakota, but customers should do their own homework and research and understand any potential risks that may be involved.
+Although Vargo acknowledged the difficulties of prosecuting CBD cases, the story of Bernard Davis does serve as a warning.
+There may be companies out there that ship CBD to South Dakota, but customers should do their own homework and research and understand any potential risks that may be involved.

 So What's Next?

-We wish it were possible to provide you with a definitive answer as far as what will happen in the future, but a maze of legislation buries everything.
-The American Civil Liberties Union (ACLU) is now looking into the legal status of CBD oil in individual states; laws the organization say “are confusing at best.”
+We wish it were possible to provide you with a definitive answer as far as what will happen in the future, but a maze of potential legislation buries everything.
+The American Civil Liberties Union (ACLU), for instance, is apparently looking into the legal status of CBD oil in individual states; laws that the organization says “are confusing at best.”

-The ACLU’s policy director, Libby Skarin, said that Ravnsborg’s announcement ‘opened a can of worms.’
-While the group is not involved in the Davis case, it pointed out that a felony conviction dramatically impacts a person’s life.
-It seems genuinely bizarre that any person is facing prison time for a substance that the federal government appears happy to legalize.
+The ACLU’s policy director, Libby Skarin, said that Ravnsborg’s announcement in South Dakota ‘opened a can of worms.’
+While the group was not involved in the Bernard Davis case, it did point out the obvious fact that a felony conviction dramatically impacts a person’s life.
+It seems genuinely bizarre that a person could face criminal charges for a substance extracted from a federally legal plant (i.e. hemp).

-Melissa Mentele of New Approach South Dakota, a cannabis reform group, said that CBD was about “as illegal as the water coming out of your tap.”
-She is adamant that cannabidiol is NOT against the law in the state, and said you couldn’t prosecute someone for breaking a law that doesn’t exist.
-She points out that there are already too many people in the state using CBD oil.
-If you arrest and charge one individual, you'd need to do it for thousands.
+Furthermore, Melissa Mentele of New Approach South Dakota, a cannabis reform group, said that CBD was about “as illegal as the water coming out of your tap.”
+She remains adamant that cannabidiol is NOT against the law in the state, and claims that you can't prosecute someone for breaking a law that doesn’t exist.
+She points out that there are many people in the state using CBD oil, and that if you arrest and charge one individual, you'd need to do it for thousands.
 Of course, this is just the opinion of one person.
 And it's an opinion that quite obviously does not go along with current state legislation.

 Final Thoughts About CBD Oil in South Dakota

-In May 2019, police in Rapid City, South Dakota, seized hemp-derived CBD oil from a store because it carried trace amounts of THC.
-The irate retailer claimed she conducted due diligence and pointed out that the products contained 0.03% THC, way below the federal limit of 0.3%.
+In fact, back in May 2019, police in Rapid City, South Dakota, seized hemp-derived CBD oil from a store because it carried trace amounts of THC.
+The irate retailer claimed that she conducted due diligence, and pointed out that the products contained THC levels that were below the federal limit of 0.3%.

 Unfortunately, in South Dakota, and a few other states, this doesn’t matter.
 While attorneys like Mark Vargo say he isn’t aware of many prosecutions relating to the purchase or sale of cannabidiol products in the state, caution should still be taken.
 The landscape on CBD in South Dakota will hopefully be changing in the future - we are just not sure when.

 The Federal Food, Drug, and Cosmetic Act requires this disclaimer.
 We have collected this information from various sources for the convenience of our customers.
 These statements have NOT been evaluated by the FDA.